Welcome to XP Rides

 REFUND POLICY

 Cancellation Refunds: Ride entry withdrawal requests received via email on/before 1800 on the 7th day prior to the first day of the ride will receive a full refund.
 There will be an administrative fee for refunds during the week prior to the ride.
-No refund for withdrawals within for no shows.
+No refund for withdrawals within 72 hours of the start of the ride or for no shows.

 Mail your checks to Ann Nicholson at 19898 Road V, Lewis, CO 81327 or you can use PayPal and send to entry@xprides.com.
 When you make the payment let us know by return email that you are coming and which days you are planning on riding.